-Since 1822, when Delegate Joseph Marion Hernández of Florida became the first Hispanic American to serve in Congress, a total of 107 Hispanic Americans have served as U.S. Representatives, Delegates, Resident Commissioners, or Senators.
-This Web site, based on the book Hispanic Americans in Congress, 1822–2012, contains biographical profiles of former Hispanic Members of Congress, links to information about current Hispanic Members, essays on the institutional and national events that shaped successive generations of Hispanic Members of Congress, and images of each individual Member, including rare photos.
+Since 1822, when Delegate Joseph Marion Hernández of Florida became the first Hispanic American to serve in Congress, a total of 137 Hispanic Americans have served as U.S. Representatives, Delegates, Resident Commissioners, or Senators.
+This Web site, based on the publication Hispanic Americans in Congress, contains biographical profiles of former Hispanic Members of Congress, links to information about current Hispanic Members, essays on the institutional and national events that shaped successive generations of Hispanic Members of Congress, and images of each individual Member, including rare photos.

 This page features materials designed to help teachers and students use the information presented in Hispanic Americans in Congress in their classrooms.

 View artifacts from the House Collection related to the history of Hispanic Americans in Congress, from formal portraits to political campaign buttons.

 Use the interactive map to compile information on the representation of Hispanic Americans in Congress, such as the number of Members who served from a particular state or region and when they served.